Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Fleur-de-Lis abdominoplasty is suitable for major weight loss patients, bariatric surgery, and gastric bypass surgery patients with massive sagging skin, especially in the upper abdomen.
+Fleur-de-Lis abdominoplasty is suitable for major weight loss patients, bariatric surgery, and gastric bypass surgery patients with massive lax skin, especially in the upper abdomen.
 Despite its invasiveness, the procedure is not associated with increased complications.
 However, it has a longer surgery period and recovery period.

-A Fleur-de-lis abdominoplasty study on massive weight loss patients (50 pounds or more) concludes that “fleur-de-lis abdominoplasty can be safely performed with complication rates comparable to those of traditional abdominoplasty techniques.”
+A Fleur-de-lis abdominoplasty study on massive weight loss patients (50 pounds or more) concludes that “fleur-de-lis abdominoplasty can be performed with complication rates comparable to those of traditional abdominoplasty techniques.”

 Lipo-Abdominoplasty

-The procedure enhances the effects of a standard abdominoplasty, especially in patients with excess fatty tissue.
 Lipo-abdominoplasty adds an additional hour to the time required for a standard abdominoplasty procedure.

-“Lipo-abdominoplasty is a new, more physiological and versatile operation that drastically reduces complications, extends the indications for patient recruitment to the obese and super obese populations, and simplifies the surgery while also giving a better aesthetic result with quicker recovery,” notes a study published in the National Library of Medicine.
+“Lipo-abdominoplasty is a new, more physiological and versatile operation that drastically reduces complications, extends the indications for patient recruitment to the obese and super obese populations, and simplifies the surgery while also giving a better aesthetic result with ** recovery,” notes a study published in the National Library of Medicine.

 VASER Liposuction